 The techniques used should assess the significant features identified by the Technical and Operational Analysis.
 See Annex B3 – Defining the Marine Environment – Description of the OREI Development and how it changes the Marine Environment.

-The bathymetry of the Study Area should be identified using data derived from Electronic Navigational Charts (ENCs) or site-specific surveys.
+The bathymetry of the Study Area should be identified using data derived from Electronic Navigational Charts (ENC) or site-specific surveys.
 The key areas of shallow water and the vessel types potentially impacted by these areas (at the limits of the tidal range) should be identified.
 This constraint should be adopted when examining the potential routeing and operations of vessels within, around and through OREI.
 Particular attention should be paid to identifying those areas of shallow water which may, due to the diversion of traffic around an OREI, be a potential grounding hazard.

 Tidal streams may affect the safety of navigation and, in certain areas local currents may also do so.
 Regions within the Study Area should be mapped that possess tidal stream or current speeds over 1, 2, 3 …etc … knots.
 Regions of particularly high rates should be identified, and their potential impact on the navigation of vessels highlighted.